In-context Autoencoder for Context Compression in a Large Language Model: Related Work

 \section{Related Work}

-Context compression is a relatively newer research problem in the era of Large Language Models (LLMs), which aims to address the issue of long contexts from a different perspective.
-To the best of our knowledge, there has not been much work in this area so far.

-Prompt compression and context distillation~\citep{askell2021general,snell2022learning} are closely related areas.
-For instance, \citet{wingate2022prompt} proposed a method to learn compact soft prompts to simulate the original natural language prompt by optimizing the KL divergence.
-However, this approach has a very high computational cost, as it requires performing back-propagation for each new incoming prompt to learn and obtain the compressed prompt, which severely limits its application.
-GIST \citep{mu2023learning} achieves prompt compression by fine-tuning a LLM in a similar way to ours.
-The resulting model can produce a number of gist tokens as the compression of a prompt, which are similar to our memory slots.
-Nonetheless, this approach is limited to compressing short prompts\footnote{The prompts in \citet{mu2023learning} refer to task instructions before the input text, and thus they are usually short.} and thus does not address the real issue of long contexts.
-Also, this method requires fine-tuning the LLM, and the obtained gist tokens also need to be used within the specially tuned LLM (for gist tokens) and seem not compatible with the original LLM.
-A contemporary work related to ours is \citet{chevalier2023adapting}, which proposed AutoCompressors for recursively compressing long text into summary vectors.
+Prompt compression and context distillation~\citep{askell2021general,snell2022learning} are closely related areas to this work: \citet{wingate2022prompt} proposed a method to learn compact soft prompts to simulate the original natural language prompt by optimizing the KL divergence.
+However, this approach has a very high computational cost, as it requires performing back-propagation for each new incoming prompt to learn and obtain the compressed prompt, which severely limits its application. \citet{pmlr-v202-qin23a} propose Neural Agglomerative Embeddings named NUGGET, which encodes language into a compact representation for an encoder-decoder model.

+The most closely related studies to our research are GIST \citep{mu2023learning} and AutoCompressors \citep{chevalier2023adapting}.
+GIST achieves prompt compression by fine-tuning an LLM in a similar way to ours.
+The resulting model can produce gist tokens as the compression of a prompt, which are similar to our memory slots.
+Nonetheless, this approach is limited to compressing short prompts\footnote{Prompts in \citet{mu2023learning} refer to task instructions before input texts, so they are usually short.} and thus does not address the real issue of long contexts.
+Also, this method requires fine-tuning the LLM, and the obtained gist tokens also need to be used within the specially tuned LLM (for gist tokens) and seem not compatible with the untouched LLM.
+AutoCompressors for recursively compressing long text into summary vectors.
 Like \citet{mu2023learning}, the LLM must be tuned to work with generated summary vectors and its training is sophisticated as it involves recursive compression.
-In contrast, we propose a very simple, straightforward and scalable approach to generating memory slots that can be used in the original LLM with different prompts for various purposes.
-Our approach is much more parameter-efficient -- only adding 0.25\% parameters (i.e., LoRA) for tuning.
+In contrast, we propose a very simple, straightforward and scalable approach to generating memory slots that can be used in the target LLM with different prompts for various purposes.
+Moreover, our approach is much more parameter-efficient (i.e., LoRA) for tuning on top of the existing LLM.
+Additionally, some recent work studies how to compress prompts into more concise natural language \citep{jiang2023llmlingua}, and approaches the context limit with divide-and-conquer methodology \citep{bertsch2023unlimiformer,chen2023walking,song2024hierarchical}.

+Also, there is related work studying compressing indescribable concepts into (vector) tokens for later use in other contexts.
+Representative work includes \citet{gal2022image} which compresses a vision object into a token and \citet{NEURIPS2023_6fcbfb37} which compresses a text style into a token.